PORTFOLIO

 Upon further reflection

-I am an Indian-born Canadian artist currently based in Arles, France.
+I am an Indian-born Canadian artist based in Arles, France, working primarily in sculpture, drawing, and ceramics.